Sing With Us

-Sing either “Silent Night” or “O Canada” while being accompanied by the piano, as well as a few other vocal exercises.
+Sing “Silent Night” and “O Canada” while being accompanied by the piano, as well as a few other vocal exercises.

 Complete a short music literacy assessment.
 This is to determine which music literacy class your singer will join.

-Please complete the PMCC Audition Request Form and bring along with a picture.
+Please bring a picture of your child.
 This helps our staff put a face to a name.
-The audition fee is $25.
-Cash or cheque made out to PMCC.
+The audition fee is $25, cash or cheque made out to PMCC.

 Vocal Assessment Day!

 On the day of your vocal assessment, you will be greeted by a PMCC staff person or a parent volunteer.
-During the actual assessment, parents are briefed in more detail about the choir and are given the opportunity to ask questions.
+During the actual assessment, we will give you more details about the choir and answer any of your questions!

 Children and youth who have a vocal assessment with the Pacific Mennonite Children’s Choir will be given the results of their assessment by email in the following week.